 The theme, our Lady Our Parish, Our Legacy, places us securely under the protection of Mary who guides her faithful people in fulfilling the mission of Jesus.
 It highlights the importance of our parish community made up of people who make OLA what it is - welcoming, prayerful, compassionate, and generous.
 It inspires us to create a legacy of our own.

-The good news is that OLA has announced the $3.2 million milestone for our capital campaign as of October 2018.
-If all goes well, we should begin the work of renovating the church in November.
+The good news is that OLA has announced the $3.3 million milestone for our capital campaign as of October 2018.
+We have begun the work of renovating the church for the next ten months.
 We are deeply grateful for the generous contributions of time, talent and treasure which are building an important legacy of faith and service at OLA.

 Now is the ideal time to complete your pledge or make a contribution to the capital campaign.
 You might also consider a bequest to the parish from your estate or retirement fund.
 Please contact Neomi Torres, Director of Parish Administration, for more information or assistance at (909) 626-3596, ext.
 4203.

 Update on groundbreaking and start of construction: Nov.
 10, 2018

 CLAREMONT, CALIF. – The Catholic faith community initiated the construction phase of a $5 million renovation of its iconic, red brick church at the corner of Bonita and Berkeley avenues under a clear, blue sky at a groundbreaking ceremony Saturday, Nov.
 10, 2018.